kylephillips/favorites/readme.txt

 2. Enable for anonymous users and save in the session or a browser cookie.
 Logged-in users' favorites are saved in a custom user meta field.

+3. Optionally add a modal authentication gate for unauthenticated users

-3. Enable and display per post type, or use the functions/shortcodes to manually add to templates.
+4. Enable and display per post type, or use the functions/shortcodes to manually add to templates.

-4. Add a favorites button to any post type.
-Customize the button text and/or icon.

-5. Use the included functions or shortcodes to display a list of user favorites.
-A template function is also provided to fetch an array of user favorite post ids.
+5. Customize the button markup to fit your theme

+6. Or use a predefined button type and customize colors to fit your site's style.

+7. Every option is customizable, including the loading state for favorite buttons.

+8. Customize favorite lists

 == Changelog ==